OfficeDev/office-js-docs-pr/docs/word/word-add-ins-core-concepts.md

 ## Word JavaScript API requirement sets

 Requirement sets are named groups of API members.
-Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
+Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office application supports APIs that an add-in needs.
 For detailed information about Word JavaScript API requirement sets, see [Word JavaScript API requirement sets](../reference/requirement-sets/word-api-requirement-sets.md).

 ## Running Word add-ins

 To run your add-in, use an `Office.initialize` event handler.
 For more information about add-in initialization, see [Understanding the API](../develop/understanding-the-javascript-api-for-office.md).

 Add-ins that target Word 2016 or later can use the Word-specific APIs.
 They pass the Word-interaction logic as a function into the `Word.run()` method.
-See [Using the host-specific API model](../develop/host-specific-api-model.md) to learn about how to interact with the Word document in this programming model.
+See [Using the application-specific API model](../develop/application-specific-api-model.md) to learn about how to interact with the Word document in this programming model.

 The following example shows how to initialize and run a Word add-in by using the `Word.run()` method.